gammu/gammu/readme.txt

    etc.
 -------------------------------------------------------------------------------
-Q. What are things ToDo ?
+Q. What are things ToDo/planned ?

 A. * these things can be done without anything (it will be done everything
      to make them):